-Dr. John Christian Schultz had come to prominence by leading the “Canadian faction” opposing Louis Riel’s efforts to make Manitoba a province.
+John Christian Schultz had come to prominence by leading the “Canadian faction” opposing the Legislative Assembly of Assiniboia Led by Louis Riel.
 He invested in Selkirk and came to own the land that became Clandeboye, Manitoba and Superior Avenues.
 He built the first Merchants Hotel in 1877.

 Schultz used his connections to gain political power, becoming the Member of Parliament for Selkirk-Lisgar.
 Schultz acquired vast holdings in both Winnipeg and Selkirk by buying Metis lands.
 He sided with Winnipeg’s ambition to become the capital city.

 Not surprisingly, he prevented Selkirk’s petitions and documents from being presented to a parliamentary committee looking into the route changes.
 In fact, he offered land and cash to the CPR to change its route to pass through Winnipeg instead of Selkirk.